BritBox Australia in 2026: prices, plans, content and more

 BritBox is well good, innit?

-In 2016, Britbox was created through a merger of sorts between UK public broadcasters BBC and ITV Studios to tackle the increasing competition from streaming giants.
+Back in November 2019, British streamer Britbox was created through a merger between UK public broadcasters BBC and ITV Studios to counter the growing competition from DTC giants.
 Since then, the service has launched in nine different regions, including Australia.

-The service has since become home to the best British soaps and dramas, debuting new releases at the same time as the free-to-air broadcast.
+The service has since become home to the best British soaps and dramas, debuting new releases simultaneously as the free-to-air broadcast.
 With extensive archival episodes of popular shows like Doctor Who and new episodes of classic TV like EastEnders and Coronation Street, it's no surprise the platform has surpassed 2.6 million subscribers globally.

 That being said, as the cost-of-living crisis persists and after experiencing several streaming price hikes, some Aussies may be considering ditching the UK streamer in favour of cutting monthly spending or trialling a different service altogether.